 If you're young and interested in investing, keep in mind that in order to open your own brokerage account, you'll need to be a legal adult (usually 18 years old).
 If you're not considered a legal adult yet, you can still invest, but your parents will need to set up a custodial account with your broker.

-A custodial account is essentially an account set up for a minor where the parents bear the legal responsibilities on behalf of the minor.
-With a custodial account, you'll still be able to trade stocks just as you would with your own account, except that Mom's and Dad's names will be on the account as well.
+A custodial account is essentially an account set up for a minor for which the parents bear the legal responsibilities on the minor's behalf.
+With a custodial account, you'll still be able to trade stocks just as you would with your own account, but your parents' names will be on the account as well.

-Know Your BrokerDeciding whether or not a broker meets your needs is just as important as figuring out if you meet the broker's criteria for doing business.
-Important things you'll want to know about a broker:
+Next, you need to determine whether or not a broker meets your needs.
+Important things you'll want to know about a broker include: